 Master of Teaching - Foreign Language

 Do you want to be a Spanish, French, German, or Latin teacher in elementary, middle, or high school?
-Join Curry's top-ranked Teacher Ed community and graduate with the specific skills and degree you need.
+Join our top-ranked Teacher Ed community and graduate with the specific skills and degree you need.

 Prospective students must complete the online application for admission and submit supporting materials, including official transcripts and test scores by April 1.
 Admissions are rolling, and decisions will be returned approximately 6 weeks after the application is submitted.
 Prospective students are encouraged to submit their applications by February 1.
 Applications reviewed after February 1 will be considered on a space-available basis.